nelsonGuti/Blog/src/pages/articles/Issue_07/index.md

 ## First of all, what are closures?

-The best definition I've encountered comes from Kyle Simpson's book, [You Dont' Know JS Book](https://github.com/getify/You-Dont-Know-JS) (which is an amazing resource to learn JS):
+The best definition I've encountered comes from Kyle Simpson's book, [You Don't Know JS Book](https://github.com/getify/You-Dont-Know-JS) (which is an amazing resource to learn JS):

 > Closure is when a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope.

-I like this definition becuase it sums it up perfectly: closures enable us to **remember** and **access** the lexical scope of the parent function.
+I like this definition because it sums it up perfectly: closures enable us to **remember** and **access** the lexical scope of the parent function.

 Lets take a look at the function I wrote to complete the interview prep challenge: